83

 Middle-income families ($30K-$110K)

 Middle-income families ($48,001-$75,000) pay $6,003 per year, about $24,012 over four years.
 The aid grading is reasonable.
-Combined with strong post-graduation earnings, this is excellent value for working middle-class New Yorkers - probably the strongest middle-income tier in this batch.
+Combined with strong post-graduation earnings, this is excellent value for working middle-class New Yorkers - probably the strongest middle-income tier in our dataset.

 Higher-income families ($110K+)